idmarinas/lotgd-game/README.txt

 BACK UP your game database AND existing logd source files before attempting an upgrade as most of the changes are NOT easily reversible!

-If you are running a previous pre-release of 0.9.8 you can do this by going into the manage modules, installing the serversuspend module and then activating it.
+If you are running a version after 0.9.7 you can do this by going into the manage modules, installing the serversuspend module and then activating it.
 If you are running a 0.9.7 version, you will need to do this some other way, such as via .htaccess under apache.
 Consult the